 You give yourself full permission to enjoy all foods—without guilt or shame.

-I promise you, it is possible.
+I promise you, it’s possible.

 I know because I’ve experienced it.
 The crazy thing is, once I stopped obsessing about the food I should eat and the workouts I should do and started tuning into what kind of movement and food my body needed, I started to see profound shifts in the rest of my life, too.
-Clearing out the anxiety and self-judgement made space for me to tune into what felt right in the rest of my life and helped me accomplish professional wins I’d never even imagined.
+Clearing out the anxiety and self-judgment made space for me to tune into what felt right in the rest of my life and helped me accomplish professional wins I’d never even imagined.
 (I’m talking tripling my income in less than one year and landing bylines in my dream publications.)
 It’s also made me a lot more fun to be around.
 (Seriously, you can ask my husband.)

 I want this for you, too.

 Let’s face it.
-Intentional weight-loss does not work for the vast majority of people.
-Worse, as many as two thirds of people will gain back any weight they lost on a diet, and then some.
+Intentional weight loss does not work for the vast majority of people.
+Worse, as many as two-thirds of people will gain back any weight they lost on a diet, and then some.
 If you are ready to say no to the uphill battle of shrinking your body and say yes to improving your relationship with your body for good, we need to talk.

 I offer 1:1 personalized coaching that will help you renegotiate your relationship with food, exercise, and your body so you can start living a life you LOVE.